 There's nothing DCPS takes more seriously than helping teachers reach their professional peak.
 We help our staff reach their maximum by providing the resources and path to maximize their potential.

-Our 2023-24 teacher application is live!
-Apply for a position across our 116 schools, serving more than 51,000 students.
+Our 2023-24 teacher application is still open for mid-year positions.
+Apply for a position across our 117 schools, serving more than 51,000 students.
 Come join the nation's best educators.

 Transform the lives of students in our nation's capital.